Hey there, incredible human!

 1. I live on the Mornington Peninsula in Victoria (Australia) and think I live in one of the greatest places in the world.
 I love it here and I couldn’t imagine living anywhere else right now.

-2. I’m an internationally certified and award-nominated life coach with the Beautiful You Coaching Academy.
+2. I’m an internationally certified and award-winning life coach with the Beautiful You Coaching Academy.
 Enrolling in life coach training was one of the best decisions I’ve ever made and I love supporting my clients to get the most out of their one infinite life.
-You can find out more about working 1:1 with me here and about how I became a coach here.
+You can find out more about working 1:1 with me here and more about how I became a coach here.

 4. I’ve been practicing gratitude for 11+ years now.
 It all started with a rock when I was thirteen years old and after a life-changing experience with gratitude when I was 19 — I now truly and wholeheartedly believe that gratitude can help us to find the good in each and every day.
 This is why I’m really passionate about sharing my tips and experiences with gratitude and also why I guide people through experimenting with gratitude in my award-nominated program The 28 Day Gratitude Project.